 - The contrast between the developed and developing worlds remains stark in terms of their history of CO2 emissions and the likely prognosis for their future CO2 output.

-- Since 1980 CO2 emissions from the developed world have shown a real decrease, whereas the developing world has had a fourfold increase since 1980.
-That increase is and should be accelerating to ensure the improvement of the quality of the lives of people in the underdeveloped world.
+- Since 1980 CO2 emissions from the developed world have shown a real decrease, whereas the developing world has shown a fourfold increase since 1980.
+That increase is and should be accelerating to ensure the improvement of the quality of the lives of people in the underdeveloped and developing world.

 - By 2016 CO2 emissions from the developing world were more than 60% of the global total.